of graduate employers say relevant experience is essential to getting a job with them

 You will be looking at how to enhance ethical practice in the workplace.
 You will consider your personal ethical decision making, and consider how you are accountable to other professionals and service users.
 You will also learn about how law and policy ensures the safety and support of Youth, Community and Family practitioners and the people they work with.

-Interpersonal Communication Skills for Managing The Professional Environment
+Interpersonal Skills for Managing Practice

 Awareness of self and others is vital to the aims and objectives of this module, and it explores the individual processes and the analysis of effective management functions within the workplace environment.
 Understanding your own communication skills, and how to encourage these developments in other people, is crucial.